therahulyele/problem-solving/README.md

 ## How to Use

-If you're interested in a specific problem, navigate to the corresponding folder by its problem number and open the file to view the solution.
+If you're interested in a specific problem, navigate to the corresponding folder by its problem number or use the list above to directly access the file.

 ## Contact